STATUTE of the Royal Malta Yacht Club

 6.10 The Commodore shall call an Extraordinary General Meeting if required by the Committee, or if requested in writing to do so by not fewer than twenty one voting members.
 Not less than twenty one days’ notice of such Meeting shall be given, and the Notice shall specify the business to be conducted.
 No other business shall be conducted at that Meeting.

-7.1 Names of eligible candidates for election to the Committee, duly proposed and seconded by Members with voting rights, shall be submitted on the prescribed form together with a police conduct certificate, to reach the Honorary Secretary at least fourteen days before the date of the Meeting, and shall be posted on the Club Notice Board not less than ten days before the date of the Meeting.
+7.1 Names of eligible candidates for election to the Committee, duly proposed and seconded by Members with voting rights, shall be submitted on the prescribed form, to reach the Honorary Secretary at least fourteen days before the date of the Annual General Meeting, and shall be posted on the Club Notice Board not less than ten days before the date of this meeting.
+The prescribed form must be accompanied by a curriculum vitae of the candidate, together with a motivation letter indicating the reason why the candidate is seeking election.
+A passport photo is also to be attached.
+A copy of the prescribed form.
+The curriculum vitae, passport photo and the motivation letter of each of the candidates is then to be circulated ( not less than ten days before the date of the Annual General Meeting) to all members via email for their review and consideration.

 7.2 Election of membership to the Committee shall be by secret ballot and open for three days after the Annual General Meeting.
-Members entitled to vote for the election of candidates to the Committee shall do so by selecting not less than five and not more than nine persons from the candidates nominated for election.
+Members entitled to vote for the election of candidates to the Committee, shall do so by selecting not less than (3) three of the candidates nominated for election.
 Voting shall start fifteen minutes after the Annual General Meeting and shall that day remain open until all members present for the Annual General Meeting have had the opportunity to Vote.
 A ballot box will be made available, at the Club office, for three days after the Annual General Meeting during office hours, during which times members entitled to vote may cast their votes.
 Voting will cease at 13:00hrs of the third day.
 Votes will be cast on the prescribed ballot sheets.

 7.3 The Electoral Commissioners shall open the ballot box, count the votes cast and announce the result of the election as soon as possible after the conclusion of voting.
 In the event of a tie between candidates for the 9th or any other additional number of posts on the Committee, another election shall be held between the unelected candidates until all posts are fulfilled.
 Such elections shall be held not later than two weeks after the Annual General Meeting.
 Voting for such elections shall be open for one day during office hours and between 18:00hrs and 20:00hrs of the same day.
 Should such election prove inconclusive, another election shall be held under the same conditions as set above